SuperCuber/roottest/README.md

 - home_after/
   After running the command, the contents of the potentially modified home directory inside the chroot will be compared to this directory
 - input.stdin
-  The contents of this file will be piped into the program
+  The contents of this file will be fed into the program's stdin
 - expected.stderr, expected.stdout
   The output of the program will be compared against the contents of these files

-The tool will go through every folder in the `roottest` directory and execute the test.
+Roottest will take each argument as the path to such a folder, and run the test in the folder according to the description above.

+## Using with a build system
+### Cargo
+See `cargo-roottest`

+### Make & similar
+- Make sure your "test" target depends on your executable so that it gets recompiled whenever you want to test.
+- Have a symbolic link in each `root` folder pointing to your executable so that it it accessible from within the chroot.
+- Run your program using `/program` in Roottest.toml

 ## Depdendencies
-Roottest depends on the `fakechroot` package on Linux.
+Roottest is only supported on Linux, and depends on the `fakechroot` package.
 Check your distribution for installation.